-Q139: I think I have been the victim of a homophobic / transphobic incident, what can the police do?
+Q139: I think I have been a victim of a hate crime / hate incident, what can I and the police do?

-Example: A person is beaten up and whilst being attacked the offender makes offensive comments about the victim's believed sexual orientation /transgender identity.
+For example, a person is beaten up and whilst being attacked the offender makes offensive comments about the person's believed race or ethnicity / sexual orientation / religion or belief / disability or transgender identity.

 Please see Q643 for definitions of a hate crime / hate incident.

 The police take reports of these incidents very seriously and if you feel you have been the victim of a hate crime / incident you should report the matter to your local police force.
 Reports can also be made online via True Vision who report it to the police on your behalf, should you not wish to report it directly.
 For more information please see the websites in the Related Information.